HamedFathi/MockableStaticGenerator/README.md

 #### How to call the generated interfaces and classes?

-There are two naming convention you should follow:
+There are two naming conventions you should follow:

 * `I{CLASS_NAME}Wrapper` for the interface
 * `{CLASS_NAME}Wrapper` for the class